BPLIM/Workshops/ExternalServer/External_Server_Manual.md

          'NoMachine' session and recover it later by typing 'screen --r'

-  - We can run several instances of screen.
+  - We can run several instances of 'screen'.
 If this is the case, after opening a new NoMachine session we need to type in the Terminal shell 'screen --d' to identify the running background sessions.
 We can retrieve a particular session by knowing the